Biblical Moments with Frank King

 It appears that Judas was just, as we say, playing church.
 Even near the end of Jesus’ public ministry, the Bible reveals some troubling things about Judas.
 For one, he went to the religious leaders and promised to betray the Lord for money (Matthew 26:15).
 From that point on, he sought the opportunity to betray the Lord.

-At another place, the Bible referred to Jesus as a thief (John 12:6).
+Then at another place, the Bible referred to Jesus as a thief (John 12:6).
 This man was hand-picked by Jesus.
 He left the affairs of his life to follow Jesus.
 For three years he came to every service Jesus held.
 He heard every sermon Jesus preached—or at least he was present.
 He witnessed all the miracles Jesus did.

 According to the Bible, the devil put it in Judas’ heart to betray the Lord (John 13:2).
 But that wasn’t the only voice speaking to Judas.
 The Lord was speaking to him.
 He heard Jesus preach about hell and how terrible it was.
 He heard Jesus preach about the need to repent, and how to be saved.
 Judas saw Jesus rebuke and cast out devils, etc. Yes, Judas had many opportunities to be saved.